Healthy Homes Assessment Khandallah

 Home Assessments Khandallah for Rental Properties

-There are a variety of things to look over in the home evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standards.
-The most common are:
+There are a variety of things you should look for when conducting an home evaluation to determine if your rental property meets the requirements of the Healthy Homes Standards.
+A few examples are:

 • Does the home have enough air circulation, including extractor fans?

-The repercussions of not having the Healthy home in relation to lawful Residential Tenancies Act and consequently being in the wrong of the tenant services ruling can be extremely costly for landlords and property managers.
-For specialist advice, call today and book your rental property house assessment.
+The consequences of not having the Healthy home that is in compliance with the Residential Tenancies Act and consequently falling on the wrong side of a tenant services ruling could be significant for property managers and landlords.
+For specialist assistance, get in touch today to schedule your rental property house assessment.

 home assessments for rental properties